 “When she’d come to my parents’ place in Brooklyn, all the kids in the neighbourhood would gather outside the house,” Joan added.
 “They’d bring chairs and stools to stand on and get a good look at Marilyn as she was coming and going.
 They’d wait for her to come out.
 My mother would come to the door and yell, ‘Go away, children.
 Go away!’
 She’d try to scare them away.
 Marilyn loved it.”

 Joan often spent June 1st – their shared birthday – with Marilyn at the Millers’ home.
-“My father had the same birthday too, so we would celebrate it together,” said Ms. Copeland.
-“My mother did the cooking and my father, Marilyn, and me did the eating.”
+“My father had the same birthday too, so we would celebrate it together,” she recalled.
+“My mother did the cooking and my father, Marilyn, and me, did the eating.”
 In the summer of 1957, Joan visited Marilyn and Arthur in their beach house at Amagansett.
 “It was right on the dunes.
 There are people in the area who still remember encountering them.
 That was my introduction to the East Hampton area.
 The house I bought there 30 years ago is very close to where Arthur and Marilyn lived.”

 “She was very fond of my dad,” Joan said.
 “She was drawn to him immediately and they just had an instant connection.
 She liked my mother too – my mother would teach her to cook – like borscht – but she adored my father.
 And he adored her.
 When she called the house she would say, ‘Is Dad there?’
 She loved saying ‘Dad.’
 She felt it was such a privilege.
 That was so sweet and poignant.”